 Kervin teaches cultural studies at DLSU - MANILA

 BiographyJose Kervin Cesar B. Calabias is an Igorot Kankana-ey scholar from Baguio City, Philippines.
-He is an associate professorial lecturer at the Department of Literature at De La Salle University in Manila and managing editor of Akda: The Asian Journal of Literature, Culture, Performance.
-He currently serves as a Commissioner for Languages of Northern Cultural Communities under the Komisyon sa Wikang Filipino.
+He is an Associate Professor of Cultural Studies at the Department of Literature at De La Salle University in Manila and managing editor of Akda: The Asian Journal of Literature, Culture, Performance.
+He formerly served as a Commissioner for Languages of Northern Cultural Communities under the Komisyon sa Wikang Filipino in 2024-2025.
 He has a PhD in Cultural Studies from Lingnan University Hong Kong where he received the Hong Kong Ph.D.
 Fellowship Scheme and the Belt and Road Scholarship awards.
 His research areas and publications examine the intersections of contemporary Igorot indigeneity, activism, and social media.Get in touch →

 Google Scholar